ubc-library-rc/rdm/content/01_file_naming.md

 ---

-What do you think about the following file names?
+Question - What do you think about the following file names?
 - 10_data 2.txt
 - figure 1.png
 - final revision.docx